daniellealexis/opibot/README.md

 2. Install Node if not already installed.
 Version >= 7

 3. Install mySQL if not already installed.
+Start it.

 4. Update password on your local database: `mysqladmin -u root password "password"`.
 Fill in with values you want.